protontypes/open-sustainable-technology/README.md

 - [nalu-wind](https://github.com/Exawind/nalu-wind) - Solver for wind farm simulations targeting exascale computational platforms.
 - [openfast](https://github.com/OpenFAST/openfast) - Was created with the goal of being a community model developed and used by research laboratories, academia, and industry.
 - [amr-wind](https://github.com/Exawind/amr-wind) - A massively parallel, block-structured adaptive-mesh, incompressible flow sover for wind turbine and wind farm simulations.
-- [QBlade](http://www.q-blade.org/#welcome) - Provides a hands on design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
+- [QBlade](http://www.q-blade.org/#welcome) - Provides a hands-on design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
-- [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large timeseries data from wind plants, such as SCADA.
+- [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large time series data from wind plants, such as SCADA.
 - [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller for wind turbine applications.
 - [floris](https://github.com/NREL/floris) - A controls-oriented engineering wake model.
 - [windtools](https://github.com/FZJ-IEK3-VSA/windtools) - The Wind Energy Generation Tools provides useful tools to assist in wind energy simulations.